ngaskill/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

 `ArrayAdapter` is being used to hold the guestbooks for display in the drawer's `ListView`.
 To show the proper guestbook names in the drawer, you need to implement your own adapter class.
 You'll do this next.

+Nick: not sure if you should implement a custom Adapter instance, the tutorial may become simpler if you just use the available Adapters impl and just implement toString for GuestbookModel.